Tech-at-DU/Magic-8Ball-Swift4/P5-Connecting-Code/content.md

 In our storyboard view controller, we previously added a label and a button.
 To implement our logic (the instructions for our Magic 8-Ball), we need some way to reference our label and button.

-To solve this problem, we'll need to create IBOutlets.
+To solve this problem, we'll need to create _IBOutlets_.

-IBOutlets create a connection from our storyboard subview objects (like labels, buttons, image views) to our Swift code.
+_IBOutlets_ create a connection from our storyboard subview objects (like labels, buttons, image views) to our Swift code.
 The allow us to reference that we can manipulate programmatically.

 > [action]
 First to create some more screen space, let's close the _Utilities_ pane using the toolbar.
 Your Xcode IDE should look like the following: